 Health Education England (HEE) is responsible for the quality assurance of education and training of healthcare learners in England.
 Training Hubs are accountable to the Primary Care Dean for quality assurance, which is included in the Training Hub Operating Guidance as a core function.
 In Kent, Surrey and Sussex, the GP School is responsible for the approval and quality assurance of GP Supervisors.
 The Primary Care Quality Team coordinate quality processes.
+Information about Clinical Learning Environments and regulator statements can be found at the bottom of this webpage.

 In Kent, Surrey and Sussex Primary Care, the quality of education and training is governed according to the following guidance.